Michael P. Rade, MD, FACS

 Dr. Armstrong completed his general surgery residency at University Hospitals Case Medical Center in Cleveland.
 Prior to that, he received his medical degree from the Boonshoft School of Medicine at Wright State University in Dayton, Ohio, and his undergraduate degree from the University of Dayton.

 He is board certified by the American Board of Surgery and a Fellow of the American College of Surgeons.
-He is also a member of the Buffalo Surgical Society, the American Hernia Society, the Medical Society of the County of Erie, and the Medical Society of the State of New York.
+He currently serves in or is a member of several professional organizations, including:

-Dr. Armstrong sees patients in the West Seneca and Kenmore offices.
+Dr. Armstrong sees patients in the West Seneca office.

 Karee A. Chella, ANP, RNFA